 Is Efflorescence Harmful?

-While efflorescence is mainly an aesthetic issue, it can also serve as a warning sign of potential structural concerns.
+While efflorescence in concrete is mainly an aesthetic issue, it can also serve as a warning sign of potential structural concerns.
 Persistent efflorescence may indicate problems such as:

 • Waterproofing Failures: Improper sealing or inadequate waterproofing can lead to excessive moisture penetration, which not only causes efflorescence but also weakens the concrete over time.